-Adrenocortical carcinoma (ACC) is a rare and aggressive cancer that forms above the kidneys in the outer layer of the adrenal gland tissue.
+Adrenocortical carcinoma (ACC) is a rare and aggressive cancer that forms in the outer layer of the adrenal gland tissue above the kidneys.
 According to the National Institutes of Health, the occurrence of ACC in the United States is believed to only affect one to two people per million, per year.
 This highly-rare disease also challenges patients and researchers due to its post-diagnosis five-year survival rate of a mere 51%.

 At this time, there are no known external factors that cause this disease.
 Most adrenocortical tumors that have been found produce symptoms including abdominal pain and higher levels of certain hormones, inclusive of cortisol, aldosterone, testosterone, and estrogen.
 Any of these hormones produced in excess can have numerous troubling effects on the body and, most alarmingly, the cancer cells in the adrenal glands have the potential to travel to other organs.